Low complexity among principal fully irreducible elements of Out($F_3$)

 \subsection{Fold-conjugate decompositions}

 { }

 Since an axis for a fully irreducible $\vphi\in\out$ has a periodic structure, it becomes useful to view its Stallings fold decompositions cyclically.
-With some work one can see that starting at a different fold in a decomposition now yields a tt map representing an outer automorphism $\out$-conjugate to $\vphi$ and with the same axis.
+With some work one can see that starting at a different fold in a decomposition now yields a tt map representing an element of $\out$ that is $\out$-conjugate to $\vphi$ and with the same axis.
 It is also possible to start the tt map ``in the middle of a fold.''
 We formalize here these different notions of cyclically permuting a Stallings fold decomposition or, equivalently, shifting along an axis.